 How to set up a Frequency Cap in AdGlare

 campaign exposure.
-See the screenshot here below.
+See the screenshot below.

-It may be worth mentioning that AdGlare does not use PII or other personal identifiers for this to work.
+AdGlare does not use PII or other personal identifiers for this to work.

 Impressions of all creatives and all visitors are counted toward the campaign's frequency cap settings.

 Here's an example: